We may earn affiliate commissions for the recommended products. Learn more.

 Should I use Tor bridges instead of a VPN?

 When using the Tor network, you have an option to connect via Tor bridges.
 Bridges work in a similar way to relays, but they aren't public and don't appear in the main Tor directory.
 However, finding one can be a pain.
-You could set up one yourself, but this isn't easy.
+You could set one up yourself, but this isn't easy.
 Otherwise, it's already public if you've found it, which also means that it can be blocked.

 Bottom line